Mon – Sun: 24/7 Plumbing

 2. Clogged Drains Or Slow Drainage

-Unclogging toilet and shower drains are pretty standard - the procedures are simple, and you’ll find the required tools in local hardware stores.
+Unclogging toilet and shower drains is pretty standard - the procedures are simple, and you’ll find the required tools in local hardware stores.
 If required, you only need drain cleaners (baking soda is a safer, non-toxic option), a plunger, a wire hanger, and a drain cover.

 You can also buy a drain filter for the shower to trap hair and dirt.
 This way, you can prevent clogged drains in the future.